The Future of Sustainable Crops Now is Regenerative Agriculture

 The Rise of Sustainable Regenerative Crops

-Sustainable crops are those that require fewer resources, such as water and , while contributing positively to soil health and biodiversity.
-Traditional crops like and corn, although widely grown, often demand substantial water and synthetic inputs, which can degrade the soil and harm surrounding ecosystems over time.
+Sustainable crops are those that require fewer resources, such as water and pesticides, while contributing positively to soil health and biodiversity.
+Traditional crops like wheat and corn, although widely grown, often demand substantial water and synthetic inputs, which can degrade the soil and harm surrounding ecosystems over time.
 In contrast, newer crops are being recognized for their minimal environmental footprint and high adaptability.

 Benefits of Regenerative Agriculture: